Karma: 13 (+13/-0)

 JB: No, because we'd be kinda, like, assholes if you had took that approach.
 I mean, man, we know what we like, and we don't like, I'm sorry, no offense, but we don't like any of the new music that's out there.
 We'd rather pick up an old Allman Brothers than listen to some new record by Korn, ya know?
 I'm sorry, it's just the way I am.
 I'm bein' honest, I mean, I listen to Willy Nelson.
 Ya know, so knowin' our influences, that's the kinda record we were gonna make going in.
 We're not influenced by...rap metal.

 RR: That's one of the things about Down and all the other bands you're all in respectively - you stay true to yourselves instead of following any trend that's out there at the time...

 JB: Yea!
-Dude, I [sign in to see URL], if you wanna talk about trends, if there's any trend goin' on, Phil fuckin' set it, ya know!?
+Dude, I mean...Phil, if you wanna talk about trends, if there's any trend goin' on, Phil fuckin' set it, ya know!?
 So, there's no reason for him to second guess himself at all.